holepunchto/pear-docs/building-blocks/hyperbee.md

 #### **`const stream = db.createReadStream([range], [options])`**

-Make a read stream.
+Makes a read stream.
 Sort order is based on the binary value of the keys.
 All entries in the stream are similar to the ones returned from **`db.get`**.

 `range` should specify the range users want to read and looks like this: